async-aws/aws/docs/integration/laravel.md

 The AsyncAws integrations for Laravel are similar to the integrations for the official AWS SDK.
-The sections below describe how you can install and configure Cache, Filesystem, Queue and Mail.
+The sections below describe how you can install and configure Cache, Filesystem, Mail and Queue.

 ## Illuminate Cache